microsoft/vscode-docs/release-notes/latest.md

 #### `exclude` lists

 The existing JavaScript language service had a built-in list for folders that should be excluded from the project context.
 This list included the folders: `node_modules`, `bower_components`, `jspm_packages`, `tmp`, and `temp`.
-This implicit behaviour has been changed in favor of an explicit list defined by the user.
+This implicit behavior has been changed in favor of an explicit list defined by the user.
 Therefore if you use...

 - `node` exclude the `node_modules` folder
 - `bower` exclude the `bower_components` folder